 Now it is time to draw the outer shape of the ghost's body.
 Notice we are not following the sketch perfectly, but rather we are joining the arms and body with a smooth curve.
 Looooong smooooooth curves - that is how to draw a ghost!

-Our ghost is done, but we can always add a few details to improve the plain drawing.
+Our ghost drawing is done, but we can always add a few details to improve the plain look of the ghost.

 Let's draw a few squiggly lines down the ghost's body, to suggest some folds.
 Next, add two eyebrows above the eyes - just two lines.